 See how we include peace into our homeschooling room.

 Click here for more on how to deal with overstimulation as a parent.

 There you have it; a few ways you can help teach children to deal with change when raising a child on the autism spectrum.
 Remember not each option will work for every child, but consider implementing some of the ideas to see which ones will work best for your child.

-Studies have shown that if you really like this, you will also love the following articles.
+Studies have shown that you will also love the following articles if you like this.
 I have pulled them together for you right here!